 Our commitment to sustainability is not only about the business activity we finance but also about how we run our business.
-We are focused on building a business consistent with our values and managing our operations to deliver long term value to our stakeholders.
-Being a responsible company focuses on how we manage our operations and run our business.
-This commitment is embedded in our policies in managing People, Conduct, Financial Crime and the environment.
+We are focused on building a business consistent with our values.
+We have comprehensive policies that guide our internal and external engagement on issues pertaining to governance, financial crime prevention, people and values, environmental footprint and suppliers.

-Behind every financial crime there are real human stories, stories of poverty, drug addiction, slavery through human trafficking; loss of lives amongst others.
+We strive to have the most effective financial crime compliance programmes in order to protect our clients, employees and the places where we do business.
 It is therefore the bank’s responsibility to fight financial crime not just because it is the right thing to do but it is also an integral part of good conduct and our brand promise, Here for good.
 We are cognizant of the fact that our aspiration to be the best international bank can only be achieved by Standard Chartered leading the way in the fight against financial crime.

 We are committed to providing a safe, secure and healthy working environment for our employees and customers.
 We remain steadfast in our commitment to ensure the highest standards of health and safety wherever we operate.
 This includes established global ergonomic design standards to minimise any occupational injury or illness, online health and safety training, and an online safety and incident reporting portal.

 We encourage our employees to share their skills to support the successful delivery of our programmes, and to contribute to their communities.
+Every employee is entitled to three days of paid volunteering leave annually.
 We believe that when our employees share time, skills, knowledge and experience on a cause that is close to their hearts, they help the Bank make a real and tangible difference in our local communities.
-We place a premium on skills-based volunteering.
-Skills based volunteering enables us to leverage our skill sets to help our communities especially in financial education, mentorship, coaching etc.
+This is the reason we place a premium on skills-based volunteering.
+Skills based volunteering enables us to leverage our skill sets to help our communities especially in financial education, mentorship and coaching.